CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 ### Web Browser###
 The CIS-CAT Pro Dashboard officially supports **Google Chrome** web browser.
-Other browsers may also work but may produce unexpected behavior.
+Other browsers  may produce unexpected behavior.

 <a name="confAndDeploymentInstaller"></a>
 ##Configuration and Deployment - Installer##